apache/iceberg/site/docs/spec.md

 Iceberg only requires that file systems support the following operations:

-* **In-place write**: files are not moved or altered once they are written
+* **In-place write** -- Files are not moved or altered once they are written.
-* **Seekable reads**: data file formats require seek support
+* **Seekable reads** -- Data file formats require seek support.
-* **Deletes**: tables delete files that are no longer used
+* **Deletes** -- Tables delete files that are no longer used.

 These requirements are compatible with object stores, like S3.

 Tables do not require random-access writes.
 Once written, data and metadata files are immutable until they are deleted.

-Tables do not require rename, except fo rtables that use atomic rename to implement the commit operation for new metadata files.
+Tables do not require rename, except for tables that use atomic rename to implement the commit operation for new metadata files.

 ## Specification

 #### Terms

-* **Schema** -- names and types of fields in a table
+* **Schema** -- Names and types of fields in a table.
-* **Partition spec** -- a definition of how partition values are derived from data fields
+* **Partition spec** -- A definition of how partition values are derived from data fields.
-* **Snapshot** -- the state of a table at some point in time, including the set of all data files
+* **Snapshot** -- The state of a table at some point in time, including the set of all data files.
-* **Manifest** -- a file that lists data files; a subset of a snapshot
+* **Manifest** -- A file that lists data files; a subset of a snapshot.
-* **Manifest list** -- a file that lists manifest files; one per snapshot
+* **Manifest list** -- A file that lists manifest files; one per snapshot.

 ### Schemas and Data Types